Unique-Divine/Commonplace-Book/code.md

 You may see the notation L.I.F.O. associated with stacks.
 It stands for "Last In, First Out".
 The last element pushed is the first one popped.

 Python lists (PyList) have stack functionality built in with `PyList.pop()` and `PyList.append()`.

+### Queues

+Queues are similar to stacks, except they are are "first in, first out" (FIFO).

+Terminology:
+- enqueue(): Adding on to the end of the queue.
+- dequeue(): Removing an item from the front of the queue.

+Queues are used for breadth-first search, whereas stacks are used for depth-first search.

+## Searching and Sorting

+### Binary search

+Suppose you have an array sorted in numerical order.
+If you want to check whether a number, `search_value`, exists in the array, you could start at the front and check every element, and this could be $O(n)$ if the number is large and close to $O(1)$ if the number is small.

+With binary search, you can take advantage of the fact the array is sorted.
+Compare the `search_value` with the middle element of the array.
+If `search_value` is bigger, you only need look at the half of the array with bigger values.
+You can keep bisecting the these subsections of that array and comparing with the middle element reduce the search space.

+Cloze:
+- The main constraint for binary search is that the elements of the array need to be sorted.
+- Binary search time complexity is $O(\log_2(n) + 1) \to O(\log_2(n))$.

 ---